Former Browns captain Jamar Taylor hoping for happy homecoming with new Seahawks teammates

 To the contrary.

-The affable Taylor says, “I’ve got nothing but love for Cleveland because they showed me and my family nothing but respect for the years I was there.’’
+The affable Taylor said: “I’ve got nothing but love for Cleveland, because they showed me and my family nothing but respect for the years I was there.’’

-Taylor said he appreciates how avid fans have been, despite all the losing — the Browns haven’t made the playoffs since 2002 and haven’t had a winning season since 2007.
+Taylor said he appreciates how avid fans have been, despite all the losing.
+The Browns haven’t made the playoffs since 2002 and haven’t had a winning season since 2007.

 “They never wavered,’’ said Taylor, who was voted a Browns captain by teammates in 2017.
 “They were great fans.’’